italodirenzo93/ParkingLot/README.md

 - .NET Core SDK 2.2 or later (https://dotnet.microsoft.com/download).
 - A text editor of choice (this project was developed using [Visual Studio Code](https://code.visualstudio.com/)).
 - (Optional) Latest version of [Postman](https://www.getpostman.com/) for running the included tests.
+- Docker

 ## Setting Up
 - `git clone` the repository into a directory on your computer.
 - Use the `dotnet restore` command to install project dependencies.
 - Run the project using the `dotnet run` command.
 - Execute requests against `http://localhost:5000/` or `https://localhost:5001/`.

+# Generating Migrations
+To generate a new migration after the data model has changed, run `dotnet ef migrations add <migration_name> --project ParkingLot.Data --startup-project ParkingLot.Api` from the project root.

 ## Useful Tools
 Some development tools you might find useful for this project.